BibliothecaDAO/RealmsWorld/apps/nextjs/src/app/blog/content/ForcePrimeHeroesBeta.md

-Force Prime Heroes launched its open beta and is seeking Adventurers to compete.
-As you play you accrue points and play for prizes.
+Force Prime Heroes is in open beta and is seeking Adventurers to compete.
+As you play you accrue points and play for prizes ($2000 STRK this Season).
 There are weekly tournaments and blitz tournaments - [follow Force Prime on X for ongoing updates](https://x.com/ForcePrime_io).
 Launch the fully onchain game from their [website](http://forceprime.io) or [Realms.World](https://realms.world/games/force-prime-heroes).

-Force Prime Heroes is played alone (at the moment, multiplayer is on the roadmap) with competition for the top spots on the global leaderboard.
+Force Prime Heroes is played alone (at the moment...) with competition for the top spots on the global leaderboard.
 Players strategically traverse the game map, forge formidable armies, vanquish hordes of monsters, and uncover the most effective path to confront the final boss.

-With multiple maps, a single-player campaign mode and a player-base growing in size, Force Prime Heroes will bring out your competitive slayer side.
-The developers at Force Prime Studios have an ambitious roadmap and will continue to role out new features, season by season, to keep you coming back to the fight.
+With multiple maps, a single player campaign mode and a player-base growing in size, Force Prime Heroes will bring out your competitive slayer side.
+The developers at Force Prime Studios have an ambitious roadmap and will continue to role out new features, season by season.